 Literary Agent Hypothesis: Similar to The Little Mermaid TV series, an episode focuses around Edgar Rice Burroughs as a struggling author traveling to Africa searching for inspiration for a book after reading a news story about Tarzan

 Misplaced Wildlife: Mostly averted, but there is the odd mention of tarantulas, alligators or howler monkeys.
-The ring-tailed lemurs from the original movie also appear in the background.
+The ring-tailed lemurs from the original movie and giraffes also appear in the background, as well as blue-and-yellow macaws.
 And in one episode, Queen La turns Dumont intoa gibbon.

 My God, What Have I Done?: Clayton's sister has this reaction when she realizes that Tarzan isn't the monster she thought he was and that she's been doing the truly monsterous things in seeking her revenge.